 A Solo show can be a demanding task but it molds you in the best way possible as a professional.
 It makes you see a bigger picture of hard work and determination behind a great show.
 The best part is that everything is in your hands from choosing the right venue for spreading out the word.
 While rolling out your own solo exhibition, you should be aware of whether you have a well-groomed collection of your work that binds together your ideas and theme or not.
-You can also take help of a curator who will be able to help you bring different elements of your show altogether.
+You can also take the help of a curator who will be able to help you bring different elements of your show altogether.
 A solo exhibition compels you to think critically about your work and how others will interpret it.
 A solo show makes you realize that you are sole in charge of your destiny.

 2. Choose a Venue –

 Finding the right venue to exhibit your artwork is one of the most important parts of the process.
 If you practice on a limited budget, you can research and find enough gallery spaces that are seeking an exquisite range of artworks to fill their empty walls.
-You can also look up for multi-practice venues or centres with available gallery spaces.
+You can also lookup for multi-practice venues or centers with available gallery spaces.
 Other options may include local cafes, bars, restaurants and libraries.
 You can also try and search for artist-led spaces who may offer you space at reduced rates.

 3. Work out a Theme –